-Best slow cookers of 2024, tested for easy homecooked meals
+Best slow cookers of 2024 in the UK - tested by us, for easy homecooked meals

-Everyone should have a good slow cooker in their arsenal of kitchen gadgets - they save on energy costs while still prioritising tasty home-cooked meals to warm you throughout the winter.
-We've tried a variety of the top-rated slow cookers out there, including picks from Crock-Pot, Sage and more, to tell you all about their selling points, and features that may have missed the mark.
+Everyone should have a good slow cooker in their arsenal of kitchen gadgets - they save on energy costs while still prioritising tasty home-cooked meals.
+We've tried a variety of the top-rated slow cookers out there, including picks from Crock-Pot, Sage and Ninja, to tell you all about their selling points, and any features that have missed the mark.

 As these appliances are versatile buys, many of the slow cookers featured below have extra functionalities or accessories for steaming and multi-level cooking, with the cross-over between the best multi-cookers and slow cookers evident in both of our guides.